SebastianVillalobosAlva/SebastianVillalobosAlva/README.md

 📍 Based in Washington, DC | 🌎 Originally from Mexico

 ---

-✨ Always curious, always learning.
+✨ Always curious, always learning — and when I’m not coding, you’ll probably find me watching Formula 1, planning my next trip, or digging into music playlists way too long for one sitting.